isabella232/website-27/docs/reference/all/source/includes/_events_mapper_mini.md

    * light_sinus: switch sinus light (ON/OFF)<br/>
    * light_toggle: toggle between light animations (OFF-continuous-blink-sinus-OFF)<br/>
 * buttons (u32): Buttons combination mapped to the action (bitfield).<br/>
-* list_flags (bitfield as u8): Flags use by maps and lists<br/>
-   * First: indicate it's the first element of the list.<br/>
-   * Last: indicate it's the last element of the list.<br/>
-   * Empty: indicate the list is empty (implies First/Last).
-All other arguments should be ignored.<br/>
-   * Remove: This value should be removed from the existing list.<br/>

 Triggered by a [map_button_action](#mapper_mini-map_button_action) or a [map_axis_action](#mapper_mini-map_axis_action) command<br/>